iaaaan/iaaaan.github.io/_projects/specimen-box.markdown

 title:  "Specimen Box"
 subtitle: "What do botnets tell us when given a voice?
 Specimen Box is a research tool that lets us explore the personality of those malware networks."
 category: specimen-box
+description: "Microsoft DCU tasked the Office for Creative Research with exploring the organic structures and behaviors uncovered by observing millions of zombie computers.
+The resulting application is an interactive, audiovisual installation living in Microsoft’s Cybercrime Center."

 date:   "2014-02-01 00:00:00 -0500"
 year: 2014
 for: "Microsoft Cybercrime Unit"